Feature Stories

 To remedy this situation, Waylo created a new app that allows visitors to simply swipe their university ID as they enter, leaving behind all the information needed for staff to properly manage the facility.
 The response has been tremendous, more than 1,500 swipes in the first few weeks of the school year, far exceeding the fractional number of people who signed in during previous years.

-“Waylo is a very talented student employee, a natural leader, and a quick study when it comes to learning new software development tools,” says VWU Chief Information Office Greg Skinner who is also Waylo’s supervisor.
+“Waylo is a very talented student employee, a natural leader, and a quick study when it comes to learning new software development tools,” says VWU Chief Information Officer Greg Skinner who is also Waylo’s supervisor.
 “With his academic background in computer science and his experience working at the Malbon Center for Technology, I expect Waylo to do great things in his career after he graduates from Virginia Wesleyan.”

 Now well into his final year at VWU, Waylo is preparing to embrace his next chapter, looking to enter the software development field, specializing in the medical arena.
 He does so with the confidence that made him a star basketball player.
 “My mom is my role model, he says.
 “She’s always encouraged me to get out my comfort zone.
 “I’m fortunate.
 I am part of a great community.
 There are people here who I know have my back and want to help get me where I need to be.”